jgers32/tesla_stock_lcd/README.md

-# Realtime Tesla Stock Price Display
+# Realtime Display of Tesla Stock Price

 a real time $TSLA stock price display using a raspberry pi zero w, breadboard, and 1602 lcd display.